 We are proud to say that our exclusive handloom Yak wool scarves, blanket scarves & shawls are unique and an occasional find in today’s market full of cheap imitations.
 Predominantly, we use YAK wool blend for added durability of our items with only the colourful patterns being cashmilon to ensure the patterns don’t fade with time.
 As we are based in Himachal Pradesh, India, at an altitude of over 2000m above sea level, pure raw Himalayan YAK & sheep wool is accessible to us in close proximity.

-Below is an image of our hand spun yak wool yarn.
+Below are images of our hand spun yak wool yarn and 2019/2020 winter stock.

 Things to look out for about YAK wool products